gaehlerm/SoftwareEngineering/README.md

 With acceptance tests is becomes a little bit trickier.
 Acceptance tests are slow and can't just be run in or before every MR. Therefore you can't guarantee that all acceptance tests pass all the time.
 Instead you have to set up Jenkins to run the acceptance tests overnight ("nightly build").
 And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
 The team then has to sit together and figure out why this is the case.
 In most cases it is fairly obvious why.

+## Mocking and Stubs

+// See chapter 13 of Software Engineering at google.
+Mocking seems great at first sight but it's not.

 # 13. Writing good code